javalent/fantasy-statblocks/CODE_OF_CONDUCT.md

 ## Enforcement

-If you witness or experience any abusive, harassing, or otherwise unacceptable behavior in our community, please report it to the community leaders responsible for enforcement at [Discord](https://discord.com/channels/686053708261228577/932707309195493416).
+If you witness or experience any abusive, harassing, or, otherwise unacceptable behavior in our community, please report it to the community leaders responsible for enforcement at [Discord](https://discord.com/channels/686053708261228577/932707309195493416).
 You may message LittleMaelstrom#6794 or javalent
 #3452.
 If we're unavailable, you may also notify sklore#8618.

 All complaints will be promptly and fairly reviewed and investigated by the community leaders.